LucasSGomide/MongoDB/README.md

 ### ADD FIELDS

 Expression: **$addFields**
-This arithmetic expression let you add new fields to the documentos but only into the query output.
+This arithmetic expression let you add new fields to the documents but only into the query output.

 ```javascript
 db.collection.aggregate([